michaelshiloh/robotaPsyche/weeklySchedule.md

 Final Project due, which is either
 - A program which uses association in some creative way and is properly documented, following procedures established in this class
+	- Documentation is due on Friday, 6 May, at 10am
 - A paper on something that came up for you as a result of this class
 	- 5 pages, double spaced, 12 point font, excluding citations
 	- Citations must follow one of the following guides: